buckmelton/notes/bucks-design-pattern-notes.md

 - Visitor

 ## 14 Design Patterns in *Design Patterns in Ruby* (Olsen, 2008)
 (Note: *Design Patterns in Ruby* (Olsen, 2008) covers the 14 "most widely used and useful" of the original 23 GoF patterns.
 These 14 overlap almost exactly with the 14 patterns meriting their own chapters in the second-most-popular Design Pattern book (after GoF) *Head First: Design Patterns* (Freeman and Robson, 2009).
-In *Head First: Design Patterns*, the remaining patterns, which they say "aren't used as often", are lumped together in an Appendix called "Leftovers".)
+In *Head First: Design Patterns*, the remaining patterns, which they say "aren't used as often", are lumped together in an Appendix called "Leftovers".
+So, there is agreement on which of the original Design Patterns are the most useful.)

 Creational:
 - Abstract Factory